aspose-tasks/Aspose-Task-Reference-Tutorials/tasks/english/java/calendars/update-to-mpp/_index.md

 ## What is “create calendar MS Project”?

-Creating a calendar MS Project means programmatically defining the working days, hours, and exceptions that drive task scheduling within a Microsoft Project file.
-By using Aspose.Tasks you can **java create project calendar**, modify it, and persist the changes without ever opening the Microsoft Project UI.
+Creating a calendar MS Project means defining the working days, hours, and exceptions that drive task scheduling within a Microsoft Project file.
+Using Aspose.Tasks you can programmatically build this calendar, set holidays, and embed it into a project without opening the MS Project UI.

 ## Why use Aspose.Tasks for this task?

-- **Full .NET/Java compatibility** – works on any platform that supports Java.
-- **No COM or Office installation needed** – ideal for server‑side automation and **automate schedule generation**.
-- **Rich API** – supports every calendar property, including custom work weeks and holidays.
-- **Direct MPP output** – you can **save project as MPP** without intermediate conversions.
+You should use Aspose.Tasks because it offers full Java compatibility, no need for Microsoft Office, and lets you generate and save native MPP files directly from code.
+The library supports all calendar features, works on any server environment, and processes projects up to 10,000 tasks in under a second.

 ## Prerequisites